coala/coala/docs/Users/Tutorials/Tutorial.rst

 -------------

 In order to perform a static code analysis on your code you will need some code to check.
-If you do not have own code you want to check, you can retrieve our tutorial samples:
+If you do not have your own code you want to check, you can retrieve our tutorial samples:

 ::